Distance sensing emerging from second-order interference of thermal light

 \textit{Case 3.
 The intermediate range: higher sensitivity to $z_T$.---} We have shown that the extremal situations considered before are not ideal in measuring the distance $z_T$.
 We demonstrate now how this drawback can be overcome by considering instead intermediate settings.
 For example, for $\beta\gtrsim\alpha^{-1}\gg 1$, $F_2^{(\pm)}\simeq 1/2\mp \alpha/4$, as in the factorized case, while $F_1\simeq \cos(\alpha\beta/2)$ can now provide an unambiguous estimation of $z_T$ through the variation of $\alpha\beta$ in a given interval of length $\pi$.
 Furthermore, in the case in which $\alpha\sim 1$ and $\beta\gtrsim 1$, namely, from Eq.~\eqref{eq:alphabeta},

-both the independent Fourier coefficients In Eqs.~\eqref{eq:F1}-\eqref{eq:F2} are sensitive to variations in the distance $z_T$.
+both the independent Fourier coefficients in Eqs.~\eqref{eq:F1}-\eqref{eq:F2} are sensitive to variations in the distance $z_T$.
+Such a condition can be observed in the plot of Fig.~\ref{fig:Gamma}(c).
 The measure of $F_1$ and $F_2^{(+)}$ therefore enables a combined estimate of $z_T$.
 As shown in Fig.~\ref{fig:sigma}, the coefficient $F_1$ is typically more sensitive than $F_2$ to small variations of $z_T$, although strongly non-monotonous, as opposed to $F_2^{(\pm)}$, with monotonicity intervals typically centered around the cosine zeros $\alpha\beta=(2n+1)\pi$, with $n\in\mathbb{N}$.
 An effective strategy for the estimation of a completely unknown $z_T$ can include a two-step process, involving 1) a rougher estimate of the range of distance through the parameter $F_2$, less sensitive but characterized by only two monotonicity ranges, and 2) a more precise estimation through $F_1$.

-In conlusion, we described the physics of second-order interference between a pair of double-slit masks, placed at \textit{arbitrary} distances from a common thermal source and from the detectors behind.
+In conclusion, we described the physics of second-order interference between a pair of double-slit masks, placed at \textit{arbitrary} distances from a common thermal source and from the detectors behind.
 We also demonstrate its application to sensing the distances of a remote object from the source and from the detector in different \textit{ad hoc} experimental settings; in particular, in the regime of second-order correlated interference, it provides a way to measure the distance between object and detector regardless of the spectral properties of the light.
 Such a technique can be also implemented with a single mask Fig.~\ref{fig:sensing1}(c), if one is mainly interested in measuring the distance between the mask and one of the detectors.

 Our analysis sheds new light in the understanding of the emergence of \textit{second-order coherence} with thermal light and its connection to the degree of correlation of the measured second-order interference pattern.
 Remarkably, we have shown that the absence (presence) of second-order interference is not necessarily connected with the presence (absence) of first-order interference at \textit{both} detectors separately.
 On the other hand, such second-order correlations emerge from a second-order coherence which does not depend on the coherence lengths measured at the two masks independently but on a suitable combination of them in two new critical parameters, the second order correlation length $\ell_c$ and the non-dimensional parameter $\beta$ in Eqs.~\eqref{eq:alphabeta}-\eqref{eq:corrlength}.